 Though storage efficiency is always important in the cloud, it can be even more so in Kubernetes environments due to the inherent scalability of containers.
 Spinning up new pods to deal with an increase in workload, or to provide greater redundancy and availability, also requires allocating new persistent volumes.
 The storage overhead for these persistent volumes can be brought under control through efficient data storage.

-Reducing Kubernetes Cloud Storage Cost with NetApp Trident and Cloud Volumes ONTAP
+Reducing Kubernetes Cloud Storage Costs with Cloud Volumes ONTAP

 Thin provisioning makes it possible to create persistent volumes that appear to pods as having the size they requested through a persistent volume claim, but without needing to allocate all of that storage in advance.
 Cloud Volumes ONTAP will automatically add storage capacity to the persistent volume as and when it is required, and also return back freed up storage to the common pool when data is deleted.
 This ensures that storage space is only allocated when it’s actually needed, which reduce storage usage costs and drives up storage space utilization.
 Thin provisioning also makes it much easier to plan for the future storage requirements of the cluster.